Darian Thompson: 2016 season

-2017
+2017 season

 Thompson entered training camp slated as the starting free safety.
-Head coach Ben McAdoo officially named Thompson the starting free safety to start the 2017 regular season, alongside strong safety Landon Collins.
-He started in the New York Giants' season-opener at the Dallas Cowboys and recorded three combined tackles during their 19–3 loss.
+McAdoo officially named Thompson the starting free safety to start the 2017 regular season, alongside strong safety Landon Collins.
+He started in the Giants' season-opener at the Cowboys and recorded three combined tackles during their 19–3 loss.

 On October 8, 2017, Thompson collected a season-high 11 combined tackles (eight solo), two pass deflections, and made his first career interception during a 27–22 loss to the Los Angeles Chargers in Week 5.
 Thompson made the interception off a pass by Chargers' quarterback Philip Rivers, that was originally intended for wide receiver Keenan Allen, in the third quarter.

 On December 4, 2017, the Giants fired head coach Ben McAdoo after they began the season with a 2–10 record.
 Defensive coordinator Steve Spagnuolo was named the interim head coach for the remainder of the season.

 Thompson started in all 16 games in 2017 and recorded 75 combined tackles (61 solo), six pass deflections, and an interception.
 Pro Football Focus gave Thompson an overall grade of 52.2, which ranked 70th among all qualified safeties in 2017.

-2018
+2018 season

 On September 1, 2018, Thompson was waived/injured by the Giants as part of final roster cuts after losing the starting safety job to Curtis Riley.